 Fund financial statements display information at the individual fund level.
 Each fund is considered to be a separate accounting entity.
 Funds are classified and summarized as governmental, proprietary or fiduciary, even though the latter are excluded from the government-wide financial statements.
-Major individual governmental funds and major individual proprietary funds are reported as separate columns in the fund financial statements.
-Non-major funds are consolidated into a single column within each fund type in the financial section of the basic financial statements and detailed in the supplementary information.
+Major individual proprietary funds are reported as separate columns in the fund financial statements.
+Mon-major funds are consolidated into a single column within each fund type in the financial section of the basic financial statements and detailed in the supplementary information.